-- Mid Devon's Village Halls would benefit from specialist family and youth work support services to enable then to give their local young people access to age-appropriate entertainment. - Village Hall committees require increased levels of community engagement and consultation support, in order to improve their understanding of what their communities want their Village Hall to offer. - As the Devon Children's Services Family Hub Strategy is being developed to create a network of local place-based Family Hubs across Devon to support families of children and young people aged up to 19 or up to 25 for young people with special needs or disability, Village Halls are ideally suited to host rural link hubs or spaces for outreach, using a hub and spoke model.
+- Teignbridge Village Halls would benefit from specialist family and youth work support services to enable then to give their local young people access to age-appropriate entertainment. - Village Hall committees require increased levels of community engagement and consultation support, in order to improve their understanding of what their communities want their Village Hall to offer. - As the Devon Children's Services Family Hub Strategy is being developed to create a network of local place-based Family Hubs across Devon to support families of children and young people aged up to 19 or up to 25 for young people with special needs or disability, Village Halls are ideally suited to host rural link hubs or spaces for outreach, using a hub and spoke model.
 As Family Hubs will not be restricted to referral pathways, everyone can feel comfortable accessing the services from a trusted and micro-local community facility.
-Family Hubs are community-based and needs-led, so Village Halls could provide that network of services in an easily accessible location.
+Family Hubs are community based and needs led, so Village Halls could provide that network of services in an easily accessible location.

-Village Halls in Mid Devon already provide many activities and support groups for children, young people and families who live in rural and remote communities.
+Village Halls in Teignbridge already provide many activities and support groups for children, young people and families who live in rural and remote communities.
 Some halls provide their preschool with a venue and others offer their facilities to support their local school.
-Many Mid Devon Village Halls have said they would like to attract a younger audience, but at times struggle to do so.
-This is due to a number of factors such as a lack of suitable volunteers, not knowing what to offer and lack of suitable equipment/Wi-Fi to entertain a young audience.
+Many Teignbridge Village Halls have said they would like to attract a younger audience, but at times struggle to do so.
+This may be due to a number of factors such as a lack of suitable volunteers, not knowing what to offer and lack of suitable equipment/Wi-Fi to entertain a young audience.

-27% of Mid Devon Village Halls have provision for children during school hours including primary school bookings, preschool, parent baby and toddler groups and holiday clubs.
+32% of Teignbridge Village Halls have provision for children during school hours including primary school bookings, preschool, parent baby and toddler groups and holiday clubs.

-50% of Village Halls in Mid Devon have provision for children out of school hours including youth clubs, young farmers, scouts, guides and brownies.
+71% of Village Halls in Teignbridge have provision for children out of school hours including youth clubs, young farmers, scouts, guides and brownies.

-The chart below shows the percentage of halls that offer children and young people's activities by demographic.
-Youth clubs are an area for potential growth and anecdotally, a section of the community that halls are keen to support.
+The chart below shows the number of halls that offer children and young people's activities by demographic.
+Youth clubs are an area for potential growth and anecdotally, a section of the community that halls are keen to support as a number of halls are used by out of school groups for young people such as Guides and Scouts, Young Farmers, and youth groups.